Hardik Patel: Lawsuits

 On 25 July 2018, Patel was found guilty of rioting, arson, damage to property and unlawful assembly.
 The three were fined Rs.
 50,000 apart from the two-year imprisonment.
-He appealed against the order and could not contest in the 2019 Indian general election as a decision on his appeal was pending.
-On 12 April 2022, the Supreme Court stayed the order of his conviction, until his appeal against the conviction is decided.
+He appealed the order and could not contest in the 2019 Indian general election pending the outcome of the appeal.
+On 12 April 2022, the Supreme Court stayed the order of his conviction, until his appeal against the conviction was decided.
 The stay would allow him to contest the election.

-On 9 May 2022, the city sessions court allowed withdrawal of rioting case against him.
+On 9 May 2022, the city sessions court allowed withdrawal of rioting charge against him.

 Political career

 Patel backed the campaign of the Indian National Congress (INC) in the 2017 Gujarat legislative assembly election.
 In November 2017, a sex tape of Patel was released on social media and went viral.
 Patel said that he was a victim of dirty politics and the video only proved that he is not impotent.
 On 12 March 2019, he joined the INC. During campaigning for the 2019 Indian general election, he made comments against people of Nepal which were described as racist while targeting incumbent Prime Minister Narendra Modi.

 He was appointed the Working President of Gujarat Pradesh Congress Committee, the state unit of INC, on 11 July 2020.
 He accused the leadership of INC and he praised the BJP and was expelled from the party on May 16, 2022 for anti-party activities.

 After being in strident opposition to the Bharatiya Janata Party for years, he eventually joined them on 2 June 2022.

-He was fielded as BJP candidate for Viramgam Assembly constituency for 2022 Gujarat Legislative Assembly election on 10 November 2022 and was elected to 15th Gujarat Legislative Assembly.
+He was fielded as BJP candidate for Viramgam Assembly constituency for 2022 Gujarat Legislative Assembly election on 10 November 2022 and was elected.
+In 2023, Hardik Patel, BJP MLA, urged Union Minister of Culture, G Kishan Reddy, to restore Munsar Lake in Gujarat's Viramgam and requested the appointment of an Archaeological Survey of India (ASI) team for its maintenance.